Fall, Spring, Academic Year

 Scotland is a member of the United Kingdom, which also includes England, Wales, and Northern Ireland.
 It features a diverse landscape, friendly people, and a rich history.

-Students are housed in university halls of residence (with cafeterias and meal plans) or in apartments in the city (self-catering).
+Students are housed in university residence hall (most providing cafeterias and meal plans) or in apartments in the city (self-catering).
 Click here for a map of housing locations.
 The Accommodation Services office offers a complete range of housing options.

 Pollock Hall Room